qiskit-community/spank-plugins/docs/overview.md

   * parallelism abstracts (such as execution lanes which are anonymous units to prepare jobs in parallel for quantum execution which is still serialized) are abstracted behind the slurm QPU resource.
 Qualifiers may be used to deal with specifics (such as: are these lanes held exclusive for one user, or is there a shared access possible)
 * Quantum resources are acquired/locked before usage
   * as identification/selection of the quantum resource is through the slurm resource, transpilation can only happen after that
   * initially, transpilation will happen after acquiring the resource, which can can lead to slightly lower QPU utilization, as other jobs may be locked out.
-This may be improved in a later phase.
+This may (should!) be improved in a later phase and requires an extended concept (such as first step is define the resource, which may or may not result in actions, second step is lock for execution) -- more details required at a later time!
 * Primitive calls will trigger submission towards the Quantum Computer
   * Flow is triggered from the qiskit-level code, without scheduling additional intermediate slurm jobs
   * The network flow can go through the slurm plugin, to govern user access or manage access to the Quantum Computer